-At the top of Montmartre hill, the white Sacre Coeur Basilica competes with the Eiffel Tower as the most visible Paris monument.
-Sacre Coeur is also a pilgrimage place and a sanctuary of devotion to the Virgin Mary.
-Top Paris monuments.
+Sacre Coeur facts: a flagship of Christian devotion to the Holy Virgin, Sacre Coeur attracts tourists and pilgrims.
+At the top of Montmartre hill, the highest in the city, the white Sacre Coeur Basilica also competes with the Eiffel Tower as the most visible Paris monument.
+The plazza and the stairs in front of Sacre Coeur are animated tourist spots.
+Paris monuments.

 Sacre Coeur mass times